Sasol: From fuels to chemicals

-Sasol's Secunda CTL plant is as of 2020 the world's largest single emitter of greenhouse gas, at 56.5 million tonnes CO2 a year.
-However, if Afşin-Elbistan C power station in Turkey is built and operated at planned capacity it would emit over 60 million tonnes a year.

-Air Liquide acquired the 42,000 tons/day oxygen production in 2020, with plans for 900 MW power plants to reduce CO2 emissions.

-According to independent researchers, Secunda “produces without doubt the most polluting liquid fuels in the world,” said Lauri Myllyvirta, lead analyst for the Centre for Energy Research and Clean Air, an independent research body.
-“The most alarming part is that Sasol is delaying and opposing South Africa’s new air pollutant emissions standards that would more than halve the health impacts of industrial emissions.”
+Recent developments

+In May 2025, Sasol's CEO spoke about the company's plans to source more renewables and offset the use of coal feedstock.
+In the same year, Sasol was the world’s top producer of synthetic fuel from coal, and South Africa's -second-largest emitter of greenhouse gases.
+Sasol maintains a target of reducing emissions by 30% by 2030, and intends to expand its renewable energy target by around two thirds to, 2,000 megawatts in total.

 Operations

 Sasol has exploration, development, production, marketing and sales operations in 31 countries across the world, including Southern Africa, the rest of Africa, the Americas, Europe, the Middle East (West Asia), Russia, Southeast Asia, East Asia, and Oceania.

 The Sasol group structure is organised into two upstream business units, three regional operating hubs and four customer-facing strategic business units.

+Sasol is a member of the Fuels Industry Association of South Africa (FIASA), and was one of its founding members when the organization launched in 1994.

 Operating business units

 Operating Business Units comprise the mining division and exploration and production of oil and gas activities, focused on feedstock supply.

 Sasol Mining operates six coal mines that supply feed-stock for Secunda (Sasol Synfuels) and Sasolburg (Sasolburg Operations) complexes in South Africa.
 While the coal supplied to Sasol Synfuels is mainly used as gasification feedstock, some is used to generate electricity.
 The coal supplied to the Sasolburg Operations is used to generate electricity and steam.
 Coal is also exported from the Twistdraai Export Plant to international power generation customers.

-Sasol Exploration and Production International (SEPI) develops and manages the group's upstream interests in oil and gas exploration and production in Mozambique, South Africa, Canada, Gabon and Australia.
+Sasol Exploration and Production International (SEPI) develops and manages the group's upstream interests in oil and gas exploration and production in Mozambique, South Africa, Canada, Gabon, and Australia.